ovh/docs/pages/platform/private-registry/configure-oidc-provider-authentication/guide.en-asia.md

 ---
 title: 'Configure the authentication via an OIDC provider on an OVHcloud Managed Private Registry'
-excerpt: 'Find out how to configure the authentication via an OIDC provider OVHcloud Managed Private Registry'
+excerpt: 'Find out how to configure the authentication via an OIDC provider on an OVHcloud Managed Private Registry'
 updated: 2023-08-25
 ---